 We're partnering with organisations who work with local older people, families on a low income and people with additional needs and disabilities to provide an affordable opportunity to enjoy a day at ZSL London Zoo.

 Organisations can apply online for an allocation of heavily subsidised tickets to share with service users to visit the zoo within 12 months.
 The aim of the scheme is to help overcome some of the barriers that people face by providing subsidised rates and information to support in planning a visit.
 Please refer to the eligibility criteria and additional information below before applying to ensure that your organisation is eligible.
 If you are an individual please consider asking the eligible groups and networks you are part of to apply.

-Does your organisation work with one or more of the following audiences?
+Your organisation works with or supports one or more of the following audiences: